 A great example of this is Kinetic Solutions.
 In 2016, their founder and General Manager stepped away from the business and one of their current leaders, Robert Turner, was promoted to become the new head of the company.
 It was a very successful transition and let’s look at how it was a smooth process for them.

 Kinetic Solutions was founded in 1998 by Chris Wildsmith and Steve Ashley.
-Based in Milton Keynes, UK, Kinetic is a leading provider of student accommodation, residential and event management solutions for higher education institutions, conference centers, and venues throughout the UK and NA.
+Based in Milton Keynes, UK, Kinetic is a leading provider of student accommodation, residential and event management solutions for higher education institutions, conference centers, and venues throughout the UK and North America.

 In 2015, Kinetic joined Volaris with Chris Wildsmith still at the helm.
 Operations carried on as normal and Kinetic achieved newfound growth under Volaris.